socketry/localhost/README.md

 This gem provides a convenient API for generating per-user self-signed root certificates.

+## Motivation

+HTTP/2 requires SSL in web browsers.
+If you want to use HTTP/2 for development (and you should), you need to start using URLs like `https://localhost:8080`.
+In most cases, this requires adding a self-signed certificate to your certificate store (e.g. Keychain on macOS), and storing the private key for the web-server to use.

+I wanted to provide a server-agnostic way of doing this, primarily because I think it makes sense to minimise the amount of junky self-signed keys you add to your certificate store for `localhost`.

 ## Installation

 Add this line to your application's Gemfile: